rng-guy/NFSMWBartender/README.md

 # 4 - What other mods does Bartender depend on?

 Bartender **may depend on** the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351 for game stability.
 You generally only need that mod if you ever encounter (partially) invisible cops in pursuits.
-Invisible cops are only likely to appear if you configure some Bartender features in certain ways:
+Invisible cops are likely to appear if you configure certain Bartender features in specific ways:
-* `[Chasers:Limits]` in `Cars.ini`: You define a global cop-spawn limit > 8 anywhere.
+* `[Chasers:Limits]` in `Cars.ini`: You define a global cop-spawn limit > 8.
-* `[Chasers:Independence]` in `Cars.ini`: You enable independent spawns for cops anywhere.
+* `[Chasers:Independence]` in `Cars.ini`: You enable independent spawns for chasing cops.
-* `[Joining:Definitions]` in `Supports.ini`: You make joining from roadblock frequent anywhere.
+* `[Joining:Definitions]` in `Supports.ini`: You make joining from roadblocks frequent.
-* `[Heavy3:Unblocking]` in `Strategies.ini`: You define short unblock delays anywhere.
+* `[Heavy3:Unblocking]` in `Strategies.ini`: You define short unblock delays.

 &nbsp;